Else Kollerud Furre

 Else Kollerud Furre, née Saxegaard (12 August 1922 – 5 August 2019) was a Norwegian politician for the Conservative Party.

 She served as a deputy representative to the Parliament of Norway from Akershus during the term 1958–1961.
 In total she met during 4 days of parliamentary session.
-Born at Hemnes, she was the first woman in Søndre Høland municipal council.
+Born at Hemnes Municipality, she was the first woman elected to the municipal council for Søndre Høland Municipality.
 She was married three times.